 Chronic kidney disease is the slow loss of kidney function over time.
-The main function of the kidneys is to remove wastes and excess water from the body.
+The main job of the kidneys is to remove wastes and excess water from the body.

 The final stage of chronic kidney disease is called end-stage renal disease (ESRD).
 At this stage, the kidneys are no longer able to remove enough wastes and excess fluids from the body.
-The patient needs dialysis or a kidney transplant.
+At this point, you would need dialysis or a kidney transplant.

 Many other diseases and conditions can damage the kidneys, including:

 - Autoimmune disorders (such as systemic lupus erythematosus and scleroderma)